 How does this happen?

-Malware is installed on computers via direct downloads (someone opening an attachment in email or electing to download an application from a website) or via a drive by download, wherein software is installed on your machine just by browsing a website or clicking on a pop up window.
-If the machine is unpatched, or does not have anti-malware software protecting it, the odds are much greater that the downloaded malware will be not be stopped and will install and lurk on your machine.
+Malware is installed on computers via direct downloads (someone opening an attachment in an email or electing to download an application from a website) or via a drive-by download, wherein the software is installed on your machine just by browsing a website or clicking on a pop-up window.
+If the machine is unpatched or does not have anti-malware software protecting it, the odds are much greater that the downloaded malware will not be stopped and will install and lurk on your machine.

 What is my recourse with the Bank?

 Shocking, but my bank will make me whole again, right?
 My personal credit card was stolen before and I only had to pay 50.00.
 My personal debit card was lifted from a big box retailer hack, and I didn’t lose any money.
 The protections that consumers enjoy are not transferable to the business world.
 Regulation E, of the Electronic Fund Transfer Act, provides consumers protection from theft, should their cards or accounts be compromised.
 Consumers are protected from liability, not businesses.

 The electronic funds transfer component of the Uniform Commercial Code, UCC-4A, does limit liability if a sending customer did not authorize the funds transfer, but it is difficult to gain protection.
 For example: If the bank’s security procedure is a “commercially reasonable method of providing security against unauthorized entries” and the Bank acted in “good faith” in compliance with security procedure, meaning honesty in fact and observance of reasonable commercial standards of fair dealing.
 The funds transfer validated by the Sending Bank with security procedure is deemed authorized, even if the Sending Business did not in fact authorize the fund’s transfer, as it was a hacker who actually did the transfer.